GoogleContainerTools/skaffold/docs/content/en/docs/install/_index.md

 {{% tab "MACOS" %}}

-The latest **stable** binary can be found here:
+The latest **stable** binaries can be found here:

 https://storage.googleapis.com/skaffold/releases/latest/skaffold-darwin-amd64
 https://storage.googleapis.com/skaffold/releases/latest/skaffold-darwin-arm64

-Simply download it and add it to your `PATH`.
+Simply download the appropriate binary and add it to your `PATH`.
 Or, copy+paste this command in your terminal:

 ```bash
 # For macOS on AMD64